Vendors - Conflict of Interest Questionnaire

 - the parents, grandparents, siblings and children of the officer’s spouse

 - the spouses of the officer’s parents and children

-What is the penalty for failing to file?A knowing violation of Texas Local Government Code §176.013(c) is a Class C misdemeanor if contract is less than $1 million, Class B if contract is at least $1 million but not more than $5 million, and Class A if contract amount is at least $5 million.
+What is the penalty for failing to file?A knowing violation of Texas Local Government Code §176.013(c) is a Class C misdemeanor if the contract is less than $1 million, Class B if the contract is at least $1 million but not more than $5 million, and Class A if the contract amount is at least $5 million.

 - no later than seven days after the date the person begins contract discussions or negotiations with the ESC

-Will filings be made public?Reports are required to be posted on the ESC’s Internet website.What is the ESC's obligation to notify vendors?The statue does not require school districts or other Local Governmental Entities to inform vendors of the disclosure requirements, nor does the statue impose a penalty on Entities for doing business with vendors who fail to file CIQs.
+Will filings be made public?Reports are required to be posted on the ESC’s Internet website.What is the ESC's obligation to notify vendors?The statute does not require school districts or other Local Governmental Entities to inform vendors of the disclosure requirements, nor does the statue impose a penalty on Entities for doing business with vendors who fail to file CIQs.
 However, the vendors face criminal liability.
 Reasonable steps to notify vendors of the requirement will be through bid documents, website postings, and other avenues of communication.If the ESC does business with another district or an ESC, does it have to complete a CIQ?No. The State of Texas, a political subdivision of the State, the Federal government, and foreign governments are not subject to the disclosure requirements.